Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 There is no question that Instagram is the go-to platform for marketing campaigns.

-According to Instagram, 90% percent of Instagram users follow at least one business on the platform, and 50% percent declare that their interest in a business rises when they see their ads on Instagram.
+According to Instagram, 90% percent of Instagram users follow at least one business on the platform, and 50% percent declare that their interest in a business rises when they see their social ads on Instagram.

 As one of the most visual social platforms out there, Instagram users consume content in large quantities.
-And this is just one of the reasons Instagram is ideal for placing ads.
+And this is just one of the reasons Instagram is ideal for placing media ads.

 As a heavy image and video orientated platform, sellers who manage to incorporate visuals into their social media ads perform better on this platform.